Understanding Neural Networks and Individual Neuron Importance via Information-Ordered Cumulative Ablation: Understanding Neural Networks and Individual Neuron Importance via Cumulative Ablation

 \subsection{Neurons Become more Variable, Informative, and Selective Towards Deeper Layers}

 Fig.~\ref{fig:distribution} shows the empirical distribution of the proposed information-theoretic quantities for different layers of the trained NNs.
-It can be observed that, in general, all quantities increase towards deeper layers, which is in agreement with observations in~\cite[Figs.~A2~\&~A4.a]{Deepmind_Cats} and~\cite{Yu_CriticalPaths} that shallow layers are \emph{general}, i.e., not related to a specific class, whereas features in deeper layers are more and more specific towards the class variable.
+It can be observed that, in general, all quantities increase towards deeper layers.
+This is in agreement with observations in~\cite[Figs.~A2~\&~A4.a]{Deepmind_Cats},~\cite[Fig.~1E]{Bau_Understanding}, and~\cite{Yu_CriticalPaths} suggesting that shallow layers are \emph{general}, i.e., not related to a specific class, whereas features in deeper layers are more and more specific towards the class variable.
 For example, that the mutual information terms $\mutinf{T_j^{(i)};Y}$, corresponding to the individual neuron's quantized outputs, increase towards deeper layers suggests that neurons become informative about the class variable individually rather than collectively; i.e., while in the shallow layers class information can only be obtained from the joint observation of multiple neurons encoding general features, in deeper layers individual neurons may represent features that are informative about a set of classes.

 We have confirmed the same trend for all information-theoretic quantities and all combinations of activation functions and regularization techniques for MNIST, and for entropy and mutual information for FashionMNIST, respectively.
-KL selectivity also appears to increase for NNs trained on FashionMNIST, but this increase can only be seen with a finer quantizer resolution (see Appendix~\ref{app:quant}).
 The behavior for the NN trained on CIFAR-10 is less obvious, cf.~Fig~\ref{fig:distribution:CIFAR}; however, one still observes a small increase of the relevant quantities from the second to the fourth hidden layer.
 We believe that the behavior for CIFAR-10 can be explained by many neurons in these layers being inactive or uninformative, respectively.
-We will touch upon this issue again in Section~\ref{subsec:layerpruning}.
+We will touch upon this issue again in Section~\ref{subsec:layerpruning:CIFAR}.
+Finally, while small FashionMNIST with $L_2$ regularization shows similar qualitative behavior as Fig.~\ref{fig:distribution:FashionMNIST}, training with Dropout leads to the second hidden layer having smaller KL selectivity than the first.
+Since, in contrast, with finer quantization the KL selectivity values of the first and second hidden layer seem to have similar distribution, we believe that this is an artifact of our coarse quantization strategy.
+With both fine and coarse quantization, we have observed that mutual information values are larger for training with Dropout than with $L_2$ regularization.
+This indicates that Dropout encourages the information to spread more evenly over the few available neurons, thus making them redundant.